Do you want to heat your home with renewable energy, lose the oil and save money? Here’s how to apply to possibly receive a free air-source heat pump!

-- If you are interested in reducing your annual utility bills while eliminating your current oil heating system’s carbon emissions, and you and your home meet the eligibility criteria detailed below, please read ALL of the following instructions and then complete the initial application which follows.
+- If you are interested in reducing your annual home heating bills while eliminating your current oil heating system’s carbon emissions, and you and your home meet the eligibility criteria detailed below, please read ALL of the following instructions and then complete the application which follows.

-- For application-specific questions that you feel are not answered below, please send an email to: email@example.com
+- If you have any application-specific questions that you feel are not answered below, please email your questions to us and we’ll address them as quickly as possible: email@example.com

-- Initial applications can be completed on this site or downloaded here and then printed and mailed to: Renewable Juneau, Juneau Carbon Offset Fund, P.O.
+- Applications can be completed on this site or downloaded here and then printed and mailed to: Renewable Juneau, Juneau Carbon Offset Fund, P.O.
 Box 2227, Juneau, AK 99801.

-- Initial applications and required verification documents for all applications will be reviewed by the Juneau Carbon Offset Fund’s Advisory Committee as time and funding permit and will be considered on a first-come, first-serve basis.
+- Applications and required verification documents will be reviewed by the Juneau Carbon Offset Fund’s Advisory Committee as time and funding permit and will be considered on a first-come, first-serve basis.
 The number of oil to heat pump conversions awarded will be based on available funding.
 If your application is accepted and adequate funds are unavailable, you will be notified and placed on our wait list.

-- If your initial application is accepted, you will be emailed and asked to submit, via email or USPS mail, the following documentation:
+- Along with either your web or printed application, we ask that you submit, via email or USPS mail, the following documentation:

 - Proof of property ownership (may by deed to the property, copies of purchase documents, certificate of title (for a mobile home), property tax receipts, copies of mortgage payment records, or homeowner’s insurance in your name.

-- Adjusted gross income total, from each adult, found on your federal tax return
+- Proof of adjusted gross income total, from each adult, found on your federal tax returns

-- Copies of last six (6) pay stubs from all adult members of the home
+- Copies of last six (6) pay stubs from all adult wage earners in the home

 - 1 picture of each current home heating source